rishabhtanwar/Unit-Test-Koin/README.md

 # UnitTesting-MVVM-Kotlin-Koin-Coroutines-Sample

-This project uses currency converter apis to demostrate the unit testing in Android app using Koin Dependecy.
+This project uses currency converter apis to demostrate the unit testing in Android app using MVVM,Kotlin,Coroutines and Koin.

-This repository covers sample unit testing for Login and listing screens using MVVM,Kotlin,Coroutines and Koin.

 ***MVVM*** stands for Model, View, ViewModel.